Markethill High School: History

-In 2011, the school opened a new fitness suite and gymnasium which is open to the public three evenings per week.
+In 2011, the school opened a new fitness suite and gymnasium.

 In March 2012 the school won the British Academy Award for the Best Mainstream School for Modern Languages in Northern Ireland.
 In addition, the school was shortlisted to the final 3 entries for the Best Mainstream School in the UK for Modern Languages.
 In January 2012, the school won £4000 to fund a STEM project (Science / Technology / Engineering / Mathematics) based its cross-curricular initiative.

-As of 2019, the school was ranked as the 7th top non-selective school in Northern Ireland.